Muokkaa

 • Run ngen update (on all machine architectures) to force .NET to regenerate all NI files immediately after applying changes to your App Control policies.

-• Migrate applications to .NET Core (.NET 6 or greater).
+• Migrate applications to .NET Core (.NET 6 or greater) and enable Native AOT.

-When the Dynamic Code Security option is enabled, the App Control policy is applied to libraries that .NET loads from external sources.
-For example, any remote sources, such as the internet or a network share.
+When Dynamic Code Security is enabled, your App Control policy is applied to libraries that .NET loads from external or remote sources, like the internet or a network share.
+It also detects tampering in code generated to disk by .NET and blocks loading code that is tampered.
+Additionally, some .NET loading features not supported with Dynamic Code Security, including loading unsigned assemblies built with System.Reflection.Emit, are always blocked.

 Important